 Plant them deep (3 inches) and close together to save space.
 These can last well into the fall and help supply your meals with fresh green onions!
 Learn more about growing onions here.

 July planted kale from either starts or seeds will yield a great fall and even winter crop.
 You will want to wait to harvest this planting of kale until the fall really settles in and you have had 2 or 3 frosty nights.

 Summer Crisp lettuces

 I love doing this as it gives me a very early crop of lettuce so that we can have fresh garden salads, garnished with fresh tomatoes!!
 If you would like to learn more about Summer Crisp Lettuces you can follow this link to a post specifically about these summer goodies!!

-If you get your peas planted in mid July you can have a decent harvest in late fall.
-Just keep in mind, in areas where you have hot summers and short falls, peas don’t do as well in the fall as they would in the spring.
+If you get your peas planted in mid-July you can have a decent harvest in late fall.
+Just keep in mind, in areas where you have hot summers and a short fall, peas don’t do as well in the fall as they would in the spring.

-That means a planting early in July will be ready to go no later than mid September, and if you have a late first frost date even a planting at the end of July will still give you a great harvest!!
+That means a planting early in July will be ready to go no later than mid-September, and if you have a late first frost date even a planting at the end of July will still give you a great harvest!!
 Want to learn more about growing beans?
 Read my growing guide here!

-Mid summer is a great time to get started on a fall planting of leeks.
+Midsummer is a great time to get started on a fall planting of leeks.
 If you live in a mild winter area then you may be able to get a harvest by planting seeds directly in the garden.

-It’s not too early to be thinking about fall crops, a mid July planting of broccoli (especially sprouting broccoli) will do well.
+It’s not too early to be thinking about fall crops, a mid-July planting of broccoli (especially sprouting broccoli) will do well.
 You could also get an early jump on your fall plantings of beets, turnips or even carrots.

 You will want to give anything you have planted in July lots of extra attention and be sure to water them often.
 For the first few weeks maybe even daily watering will be required.

 So if you have some empty spots in your garden or if you had one of those springs and didn’t get anything planted it’s still not too late to get some seeds in the ground!
 Now you know what can you plant in July and still get a harvest!

 What can you plant in July?
-Any thing I missed?
+Anything I missed?
 What have you had success with planting in July?
 Leave a comment!!